laanwj/sundog/README.md

 Building from source
 ----------------------

+### Linux

-To build from source make sure the SDL2 development package (and SDL\_mixer with ogg support) for your distribution is installed, the OpenGL ES 2 headers, as well as GNU readline (only necessary for the debugger).
-On Ubuntu this is:
+To build from source make sure the SDL2 development package (and SDL\_mixer with ogg support) for your distribution is installed, the OpenGL ES 3 headers\*, as well as GNU readline (only necessary for the debugger).
+On Debian and Ubuntu this is:

 ```bash
 apt-get install libreadline-dev libsdl2-dev libsdl2-mixer-dev libgles2-mesa-dev